douglas-george/timberhearth/storybook/story.md

 His voice changed.
 Lower.
 Warmer.

-“And you… child of flour and fire, of stone and sprout… your spark grows brighter.”
+”And you… child of flour and fire, of stone and sprout… your spark grows brighter.”

 Jessica blinked.
 “My… spark?”

-“It is not a thing you hold,” Whistlewing said, “but a thing you are.
+”It is not a thing you hold,” Whistlewing said, “but a thing you are.
 You carry the breath of the old wild.
 The whisper of roots and the memory of rain.
 Magic dwells in you—but it must be coaxed, not claimed.”

 Jessica’s cheeks flushed, but she didn’t look away.

-“There is one who can guide you,” Whistlewing continued.
+”There is one who can guide you,” Whistlewing continued.
 “She lives at the edge of the village, where the vines grow over the fenceposts and the wind smells of mint and ash.
 The town calls her the Wisdom.”

-Gabriel leaned forward.
-“I thought she was just a story.”
+Gabriel leaned forward. ”I thought she was just a story.”

 “Most good teachers are,” Whistlewing said.

 He folded his wings.

-“Tonight is the full moon.
+”Tonight is the full moon.
 When the first silver light touches the field outside her door, she will open it.
 Just once.
 If you wish to begin learning, you must be there.”

 Jessica swallowed.
 “But—what about the branches for Mossel?”

-“That is for you to decide,” Whistlewing said gently.
+”That is for you to decide,” Whistlewing said gently.
 “You made a promise.
 But you were also offered a gift.
 And sometimes, those things arrive at the same time.”

 The room fell quiet.
 The air felt full—not heavy, exactly, but thick with possibilities.

 Whistlewing studied them both.

-“You may not have time to do both.
+”You may not have time to do both.
 But there may yet be a path between them, if your eyes are sharp and your hearts are steady.”

 The door opened behind them again, silent as breath.